brettvanderwerff/Flaskerizer/README.md

 `write_app`:

 The write_app method automatically writes a python script 'app.py' with the necessary instructions to launch a Flask app of the Bootstrap template.
 This method writes the import statements, instantiates the 'app' object from the Flask class, and writes a main loop to run the app.
 This method also detects the HTML files in the 'templates' folder and writes the corresponding routes to these HTML files.
 If any of the HTML files are named for an HTTP status code, the write_app method generates an error handling route for that file.
-This assumes that any HTML file with an HTTP status code in it's name reflects an error, which I think is usually true.
+This assumes that any HTML file with an HTTP status code in it's name reflects an error, which is usually true.

 ## Contribution Guidelines